RupeshKumar4511/DSA/README.md

 # Types of array on the basis of memory allocation:
 1.Static array :These are such arrays whose size is fixed but they allocates memory at run time. for example : array.
 <br>
-2.Dynamic array : These are such array which allocates memory at runtime .
-It automatically grows up when we try to make insertion . for example : ArrayList .
+2.Dynamic array : These are such array which allocates memory at runtime  but it automatically grows up when we try to make insertion . for example : ArrayList .